Aliases for ARF4 Gene

 GeneCards Summary for ARF4 Gene

 ARF4 (ADP Ribosylation Factor 4) is a Protein Coding gene.
 Diseases associated with ARF4 include Cholera.
-Among its related pathways are Cargo trafficking to the periciliary membrane and Vesicle-mediated transport.
-GO annotations related to this gene include GTP binding and signal transducer activity.
+Among its related pathways are Transport to the Golgi and subsequent modification and Organelle biogenesis and maintenance.
+Gene Ontology (GO) annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is ARF5.

 UniProtKB/Swiss-Prot for ARF4 Gene